andyoso/data-engineering-zoomcamp-2025/01-docker-terraform/homework.md

 >ANSWER ✅
 ```
 andyoso@LAPTOP-2SVHURIR:~/data-engineering-zoomcamp-2025/01-docker-terraform/2_terraform_gcp$ terraform apply
-google_storage_bucket.data-lake-bucket: Refreshing state... [id=wired-name-443713-g5-andy-bucket]

 Terraform used the selected providers to generate the following execution plan.
-Resource actions are indicated with the following
+Resource actions are indicated with the following symbols:
-symbols:
   + create

 Terraform will perform the following actions: